dvogt23/notes/Notes/tech/coding/javascript.md

 FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed
 ```

-You just have to drop you `.next` dir for fix that.
+You just have to drop your `.next` dir for fix that.

 ## Use console print